islamghany/Moddakir/README.md

 <img src="/src/assets/images/8.jpg" height="400">
 </div>

-#### Feat
-*content by surahs names and juzs name
+- Content by surahs names and juzs name
-*ability to listen to the ayah and go forward and backword scrolling to the specific ayah *showing the tafseer of the ayah and sharing the ayah as an image *put a mark when you stop in specific ayah that you can return to it easily *searching for an specific ayah by any keyword
+- Ability to listen to the ayah and go forward and backword scrolling to the specific ayah
+- Showing the tafseer of the ayah and sharing the ayah as an image
+- Put a mark when you stop in specific ayah that you can return to it easily
+- Searching for an specific ayah by any keyword